Rafqa Pietra Choboq Ar-Rayès: Illness

 In 1885, Rafqa decided not to join the nuns for a walk around the monastery.
 In her autobiographical account she wrote, It was the first Sunday of the Rosary.
 I did not accompany them.
 Before leaving each of the nuns came and said to me, 'Pray for me sister.'
 There were some who asked me to say seven decades of the Rosary ...
 I went to the Church and started to pray.
 Seeing that I was in good health and that I had never been sick in my life, I prayed to God in this way, 'Why, O my God, have you distance yourself from me and have abandoned me.
 You have never visited me with sickness!
 Have you perhaps abandoned me?'"

 Rafqa continued in her account to her superior, the next night after the prayer "At the moment of sleeping I felt a most violent pain spreading above my eyes to the point that I reached the state you see me in, blind and paralyzed, and as I myself had asked for sickness I could not allow myself to complain or murmur."

 The mother superior sent Rafqa to Tripoli, where she had a painful medical examination.
-She suffered two years, with several doctors concluding there was nothing they could do.
-Upon the persuasion of the priest Estefan, Rafqa consulted a visiting American doctor who strongly suggested that the affected eye be removed.
+She suffered two years, with several doctors concluding nothing could be done.
+Upon the persuasion of a priest named Estefan, Rafqa consulted a visiting American doctor who strongly suggested her affected right eye be removed.
 Estefan later recounted, "Before the operation I asked the doctor to anesthetize the eye so that Rafqa would not feel any pain but she refused.
 The doctor made her sit down and pushed a long scalpel ... into her eye ... the eye popped out and fell on the ground, palpitating slightly....
 Rafqa didn't complain ... but only said, 'in communion with Christ's Passion'."
 The pain was then all concentrated in her left eye and nothing could be done.

 Gradually, Rafqa became blind.
 She continued to experience intense pain in her head, but considered this an opportunity to share in Jesus' Passion.
-Rafqa did not let this pain isolate her from the community.
-She continued to spin wool and cotton, and knitted stockings for the other sisters; she also participated in choral prayer.
+Rafqa did not let the pain isolate her from the community, as she continued to spin wool and cotton, as well as knitting stockings for the other sisters and joining in choral prayer.

-Due to the harsh winters at the Monastery of St. Simon, Rafqa was permitted to spend the coldest months on the Lebanese coast as a guest of the Daughters of Charity and then of the residence of the Maronite Order.
-Unable to observe the Rule at these locales, Rafqa asked to be taken to the Monastery of St. Elias at El Rass, which belonged to her order.
+Due to the harsh winters at the Monastery of Saint Simon, Rafqa was permitted to spend the colder months on the Lebanese coast as a guest of the Daughters of Charity, and then in a house of the Maronite Order.
+Unable to observe the Rule at these locales, Rafqa asked to be taken to the Mar Elias El Ras Monastery in Mazraat El Ras, near Jeita, which belonged to her order.